Reduce your employee churn rate with these intranet tips

 Product or service quality deteriorates

-The adage “practice makes perfect” rings true to an extent; it’s near impossible to produce top tier work on the first day of a job.
-Instead, employees must become familiar with new processes and workflows before they can reach optimal performance.
-If an enterprise is taxed with filling a host of vacancies simultaneously, there is a risk that the quality of their service or product will falter as employees work to get up to speed.
+The adage “practice makes perfect” rings true.
+Employees must become familiar with new processes and workflows before they can reach optimal performance.
+If an enterprise is taxed with filling a host of vacancies simultaneously, there is a risk that the quality of their service or product will falter.

 Revenue takes a hit

-Turnover can eat away at overall revenue by upping overhead costs while simultaneously slowing output levels.
-According to the Society of Human Resource Management’s Human Capital Benchmarking Report, the average cost per new hire is $4,129 and it will be 8 months until this staffer reaches full productivity based on findings from Harvard Business Review.
-In addition to costs surrounding training and onboarding, the recruiting process itself can be expensive and takes over a month on average, according to a separate report from the Society of Human Resource Management.
+According to the Society of Human Resources Management, the average cost per new hire is $4,129 and it will be 8 months until this staffer reaches full productivity based on findings from Harvard Business Review.
+In addition to costs surrounding training and onboarding, the recruiting process itself can be expensive and takes over a month on average.

 CX standards slump

-According to PWC, 73% of all respondents rank customer experience as one of the top factors surrounding purchasing decisions.
+73% of all respondents rank customer experience as one of the top factors surrounding purchasing decisions, based on PWC research.
 Despite this, less than half of those surveyed are satisfied with the service they receive.
-In order to provide customers with interactions that are consistently positive, it’s essential to retain employees who are familiar with internal processes and quality standards.
-A study by Watermark Consulting illustrates the strong negative correlation between turnover trends and net promoter scores (a widely used measure of customer experience quality).
+Retaining employees who are familiar with internal processes can go a long way towards improving consumer satisfaction.

 6 intranet features to prioritize in the new year

-Poor retention rates don’t have to be part of your enterprise’s story in 2020.
-The right digital tools can drive employee loyalty and in turn reduce churn risks.
+Poor retention rates don’t have to be part of your enterprise’s 2020 story.
+The right digital tools can drive employee loyalty and reduce churn risks.
 Some intranet features that play a critical role here are as follows:

 #1.
 Update L&D sites to designate internal growth pathways